-Stormwater is the water from rainstorms or melting snow that goes into the catch basins in the road through an underground pipe system to the river.
+Stormwater is the water from rainstorms or melting snow that goes into the storm drains in the road through an underground pipe system to the river.

 Our stormwater drainage system

 These are the main way water gets into the underground pipe system.
 The metal grates that can be seen at the edge of the road are only a portion of the catchbasin structure.

-The outfalls are the exit points from the pipe system to the river. there are more than 300 of them in Calgary.
+The outfalls are the exit points from the pipe system to the river. there are more than 800 of them in Calgary.

 Low Impact Development (LID)

 LID is an approach to land development (or re-development) that works with nature to manage stormwater (rainwater and snowmelt runoff) where it falls.

 LID employes principles such as preserving and recreating natural landscape features, and minimizing hard surfaces to create functional and appealing site drainage.
 LID treats stormwater as a resource rather than a waste product.